Ability System Integration

 • Optional: You can also create a item ability object if you want to expose more variables to the item asset or override some functions.
 For example, you can override AllowNewInstance to customize the "instancing policy" for the ability or the LooselyCheckCanActivateAbility function to minimize failed activations.

-You will now want to open your item asset and add an item ability object to your Objects and Drivers array and assign the Item Driver to your new item ability
+You will now want to open your item asset and add an item ability object to your Traits and Components array and assign the Item Component to your new item ability